GDSCSCTCE/Student-Port/README.md

 # Student-Portal

-Sct-Lab is an open-source alternative for Etlab.
+Student-Portal is an open-source alternative for Etlab.
 This was set in motion because we wanted to create a convenient and free to use system for the updation and management of student details in various institutions since Etlab is a paid application and is not convenient for everyone.

 ## About Etlab